birkin/leganto_reading_list_code/instructor_check_flow/instructor_check_readme.md

     - 137 courses were removed because there was no match between any of the OIT instructors and OCRA instructors.
     - (see file "f__oit_data_03b.json")

+- course-count for remaining OIT courses after removing courses with no reading-list-data: 134
+    - 40 courses were removed because there was no reading-list-data found.
+    - (see file "g__oit_data_04.json")

 ---